stdlib/utils.templates/templates/slack/_files/README.md

 (i.e. a string like `image/png`), file is a `Buffer` of file contents and `callback` is a function that can handle an optional `err` parameter.

+# Helpers

+There are a few helper functions for message formatting, etc. Feel free to look at them at your leisure, we've documented `storage.js` to better understand how team data is stored.

-## Utility: storage.js
+## Helper: `helpers/storage.js`

-This is a storage utility based upon https://stdlib.com/utils/storage.
+This is a storage helper based upon https://stdlib.com/utils/storage.
 It is a basic key-value store that saves crucial team (including bot) details about each and every team its installed on, specific to the `SLACK_APP_NAME` field in your `env.json` and your StdLib (https://stdlib.com) account.
 You